4 Hacks to Get into the Flow Every Single Day

 When trying to reproduce the feeling of flow, I’ve noticed that tiny personal rituals can play a huge part in reaching my best self.
 Research shows that superstitious rituals enhance people’s confidence in their abilities, motivating higher effort and improving their performance.

 Neuroscientific research shows that the legendary Haka, a Maori posture dance performed by the New Zealand rugby team before their matches stimulate mental flow states.
 I’m not suggesting that you should perform an aboriginal dance in the middle of your office cubicle, but you get the idea.

 Finding a personal ritual that associates with success can lead to greater performance at work.
-It can be a really small thing, like taking deep breaths for 1 minute before working on a task.
+It can be a small thing, like taking deep breaths for 1 minute before working on a task.
 Or pouring yourself a coffee before tackling the most demanding tasks.
 When preparing to write, I prefer reading personal advice articles by other authors, my favorites being Aja Frost and Kat Boogaard from The Muse.

 If nothing else works, coffee will.

 And if you’re not a regular caffeine addict, that’s an even better news for you!
 Drinking coffee strategically throughout the day can reward you with multiple states of flow.
 Caffeine causes an uptick in adrenaline, the hormone that makes you feel more alert and energized; and dopamine, which plays a role in making you happy.
-And this the exact perfect state for contributing your best work.
+And this is the exact perfect state for contributing your best work.